 In 2009 the NSW State Government introduced a Waste and Environment Levy, aimed at increasing the price of disposing waste to landfill in an effort to promote recycling.
-In 2014/2015 the levy is approximately \$64.00 (dependant on CPI) per tonne of waste sent to landfill.
-The levy increases by \$10 plus CPI per tonne each year until 2015/2016.
+In 2015/2016 the levy is approximately \$76.70 per tonne of waste sent to landfill.
+The levy will increase by CPI each year making the rate approximately \$78 per tonne in 2016/17.

-The NSW Waste Avoidance and Resource Recovery (WARR) Act 2001 identifies a target of 66% diversion from landfill for domestic waste.
-There is a draft amendment to this target in the seeking to raise this to 70% which is yet to be adopted.
+The NSW Waste Avoidance and Resource Recovery (WARR) Act was reviewed in 2015 with the identified diversion target for household sourced waste lifted from 66% to 70% by 2021.
 This target is the guiding principle for Council to adopt improved resource recovery and recycling initiatives for domestic waste, and was the precursor for developing The Tweed Shire Council Integrated Waste Strategy 2014.